12 Ways To Make Online Training Delivery A Success [Q&A]

 Sales Geek run a morning ‘sales huddle’ which is effectively their gift to the sector and has proven a phenomenal marketing tool to get sales off the back of it!

-8. What is the number one sales activity to reactivate your business?
+8. What is the number one sales activity to reactivate my business?

 Jonathan says the number one thing you can do is get yourself out there.